 Three Peaks of Nepal Expedition

 This program provides the best possible introduction to Himalayan climbing - we ascend three beautiful 20,000-foot (6000+ meter) peaks in a relatively short time and in one of the most spectacular settings in the world.
-Join this trip for great trekking, a rewarding cultural experience with the Sherpa people, and superb climbing on Island Peak (6189m), Lobuche East (6119m), and Pokalde (5,806m).
+Join this trip for great trekking, a rewarding cultural experience with the Sherpa people, and superb climbing o Lobuche East (6119m), Pokalde Peak (5806m), and Island Peak (6189m).

 After thorough acclimatization, climbers enjoy the steeper ground on Lobuche East.
 AAI Collection